llvm/llvm-project/llvm/docs/DeveloperPolicy.rst

 Artificial intelligence systems raise many questions around copyright that have yet to be answered.
-Our policy on AI tools is guided by our copyright policy: contributors are responsible for ensuring that they have the right to contribute code under the terms of our license, typically meaning that either they, their employer, or their collaborators hold the copyright.
+Our policy on AI tools is guided by our copyright policy:
+Contributors are responsible for ensuring that they have the right to contribute code under the terms of our license, typically meaning that either they, their employer, or their collaborators hold the copyright.
 Using AI tools to regenerate copyrighted material does not remove the copyright, and contributors